Timwi/KtaneSouvenir/translations.md

 # Specific Tricky Modules

-## Bosses: Concentration, Forget Any Color, Forget Anything, Forget Me Not, Forget The Colors, Forget This, Forget Us Not, Hyperforget, RPS Judging, and Sbemail Songs
+## Bosses: Concentration, Forget Any Color, Forget Anything, Forget Me Not, Forget The Colors, Forget This, Forget Us Not, Hyperforget, Kugelblitz, RPS Judging, and Sbemail Songs

 Ordinarily, if a module — let’s say Coordinates — occurs twice on a bomb, Souvenir will use a phrasing like “the Coordinates you solved second”.
 This works for regular modules that can be solved, but for boss modules, Souvenir uses a different phrasing that refers to stages of the boss module instead.